lenderpanel

 Recently asked questions about conveyancing in Surrey Quays

-We have reached the end of our tether in trying to purchase the freehold in Surrey Quays.
-Can the Leasehold Valuation Tribunal adjudicate on premiums?
+We have reached the end of our tether in negotiating a lease extension in Surrey Quays.
+Can this matter be resolved via the Leasehold Valuation Tribunal?

-An example of a Freehold Enfranchisement case for a Surrey Quays residence is 12, 14 & 16 Hull Close in May 2010. the Tribunal determined that the premium payable for the acquisition of the freehold to the subject premises was the sum of £18,300 This case was in relation to 3 flats.
-The unexpired term was 101.61 years.
+An example of a Freehold Enfranchisement matter before the tribunal for a Surrey Quays premises is 12, 14 & 16 Hull Close in May 2010. the Tribunal determined that the premium payable for the acquisition of the freehold to the subject premises was the sum of £18,300 This case was in relation to 3 flats.
+The unexpired term as at the valuation date was 101.61 years.

 Last updated